-Phase III Intergroup Study of Radiotherapy versus Temozolomide Alone versus Radiotherapy with Concomitant and Adjuvant Temozolomide for Patients with 1p/19q Co-deleted Anaplastic Glioma
+Phase III Intergroup Study of Temozolomide Alone versus Radiotherapy with Concomitant and Adjuvant Temozolomide versus Radiotherapy with Adjuvant PCV Chemotherapy in Patients with 1p/19q Co-deleted Anaplastic Glioma

 Central pathology review submission:

-1 = Radiotherapy is performed as 33 fractions of 1.8 Gy for a total dose of 59.4 Gy.
+1 = For anaplastic glioma: Radiotherapy is performed as 33 fractions of 1.8 Gy for a total dose of 59.4 Gy.
 One fraction is given daily five days per week for about 6 to 7 weeks.
 Cycle 1 is about 6 to 7 weeks long total.
+For low grade glioma, radiotherapy is performed as 28 fractions of 1.8 Gy for a total dose of 50.4 for approximately 6 weeks.

 3 = Cycles 3 to 8 are PCV chemotherapy, cycles are about 6 to 7 weeks long each.